KirkAlton-Class7/cognito-cli-auth-flow/README.md

 > [!IMPORTANT]
 > Use separate project names when running both versions.
 The runbooks already do this with `chewbacca-auth-http` and `chewbacca-auth-rest`, so both labs can exist in the same AWS account and region.

+> [!NOTE]
+> The commands assume the repo lives at `"$HOME/cognito-cli-auth-flow"`.
+If you clone it somewhere else, set `LAB_REPO` to that path before packaging Lambda code or running helper scripts.

 ## Platform Overview